Operations·5 min·2026-02-14

 2. Set hard order limits

 Shopify doesn't have built-in order caps.
-Inventory tracking counts units, not orders — useless if you sell 12 different items but can only handle 40 orders total per day.
-You need a tool that counts orders against a daily or weekly ceiling and hides the checkout button when you're full.
+Inventory tracking counts units, not orders.
+Useless if you sell 12 different items but can only handle 40 orders total per day.
+You need a tool that counts orders against a daily ceiling and disables the checkout button when you're full.
 Order Cap does exactly this: set one number, and your store automatically shows "sold out" when you hit it.
 No code, no cron jobs, no remembering to flip a switch at 2pm.

 3. Use product-level limits for mixed catalogs

 If you sell both quick items (grab-and-go cookies) and labor-intensive items (custom cakes), a single store-wide cap doesn't work.
 You need per-product limits.
 Cap the custom cakes at 5 per day while letting cookies flow.
-This is where most DIY solutions break — they treat every product the same.
+Most DIY solutions break here because they treat every product the same.

 4. Reset caps on your schedule